hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="terraformreadcredentials"></a>
 # **TerraformReadCredentials**
-> void TerraformReadCredentials (string name, string terraformMountPath = null)
+> void TerraformReadCredentials (string name, string terraformMountPath = "terraform", TimeSpan? wrapTTL = null)

 Generate a Terraform Cloud or Enterprise API token from a specific Vault role.